revaturelabs/interviewquestions/Java/Java 8/stream api.md

 </details>

-13: what is the use of count() terminal operations in stream API?
+13: What is the use of count() terminal operations in stream API?

 <details><summary> Show Answer</summary>